Serving our St.Thomas Site

 - A criminal reference check completed within the last six (6) months from a Canadian Police Information Centre (CPIC), inclusive of vulnerable sector screening, will be required of the successful candidate.

-Please submit your resume and cover letter via email to email@example.com by May 10, 2019.
+Please submit your resume and cover letter in one document file and please indicate the posting number in the subject line of your application via email to firstname.lastname@example.org by October 23 2019.
 For further information about the Southwestern Public Health and the community we serve, please visit us at, www.swpublichealth.ca

 Nicole Dagg, CHRL